the-turing-way/the-turing-way/book/website/community-handbook/local-build.md

 The link checker checks if the each link resolves and prints the status on your terminal so that you can check and resolve any incorrect links.
 Read more about this in [Jupyter Book's documentation](https://jupyterbook.org/en/stable/advanced/html.html?highlight=check%20external#check-external-links-in-your-book).

-## Why we recommend using a virtual environment
+## Why we Recommend Using a Virtual Environment

 In the step-by-step guide above, we made use of `jupyter-book` to build the Turing Way book.
 For this program to work as intended you will need a Python installation on your machine.